Till debt do us part: Wedding costs skyrocket

 According to The Knot Real Weddings Study, which tracks the average wedding cost and other data per state, the average couple is spending roughly $28,000 on their wedding, up from $20,000 in 2020.

-Similarly, also per research from The Knot, wedding dresses are 20 percent more expensive today than they were in 2019 due to supply chain issues.
+Similarly, also per research from The Knot, wedding dresses are 20% more expensive today than they were in 2019 due to supply chain issues.

 And the dinner plates that bride was complaining about?
-That’s because high market prices have caused catering to rise more than 14 percent in some cases.
+That’s because high market prices have caused catering to rise more than 14% in some cases.

 If you are looking to tighten the purse strings before you tie the knot, there are some options.